codekat-monika/Wanderlust/README.md

 # Wanderlust

 A full-stack accommodation listing web application inspired by Airbnb.
-Users can create property listings, upload images, explore locations on a map, and leave reviews.
+Users can create property listings, upload images, and leave reviews.
 I built this project to gain hands-on experience with backend development, database management, authentication, and third-party API integration.

 ## Features